Cadasta/cadasta-docs/en/09-XLSForms.md

 The Cadasta Platform allows you to define your own data collection schema, so you can tailor it around the specific questions you're asking.
 These questions could include contact details, geographic place names or how the land was acquired.

 In the Cadasta Platform, the underlying technology that enables this comes from [XLSForm](http://xlsform.org/).
 XLSForm is a form standard that allow you to create forms using a spreadsheet.
-The forms \(which we call questionnaires\) are low-fi alternatives to a database.
+The forms are low-fi alternatives to a database.
 They are also designed to handle information of varying degrees of complexity.

 In this section, you'll learn about how to use XLSForms designed specifically for use with the Cadasta system.